-FIGURE 1-3 Sample Topology: Dual Tree Using External and Internal Switches
+FIGURE 1-4 Sample Topology: Dual Tree Using External and Internal Switches

-The Role of the B10p SSL Proxy Blade
+The Role of the SSL Proxy Blade

-The Sun Fire B10p SSL proxy blade is a companion product to the Sun Fire B10n content load balancing blade, and as such its role is briefly described in this section.
+The SSL proxy blade is a companion product to the Sun Fire B10n blade, and as such its role is briefly described in this section.
 SSL proxy blades are used to:

-- Consolidate and secure storage of server side certificates (servers remain stateless in terms of long-term secrets, and can be dynamically re-purposed or replaced). - Accelerate RSA transactions and bulk encryption and decryption. - Enable the content load balancer to perform Layer 7 load balancing on cleartext (decrypted) cookies and URLs.
+Consolidate and secure storage of server side certificates (servers remain stateless in terms of long-term secrets, and can be dynamically re-purposed or replaced).

+- Accelerate RSA transactions and bulk encryption and decryption. - Enable the content load balancer to perform Layer 7 load balancing on cleartext (decrypted) cookies and URLs.